What is a News Flash?

 A news flash or newsflash is an item of urgent breaking news.
-The term “news flash” is a reference to the fact that reporters are willing to break into or “flash” a broadcast to report the news.
+The term is a reference to the fact that reporters are willing to break into or “flash” a broadcast to report the news.
 In broadcast media, the reporter often announces “news flash” or “breaking news” to alert viewers and listeners to the fact that an important piece of news is about to be broadcast.
 Historically, large-circulation newspapers were sometimes willing to print special editions known as extras to report on critical breaking news.

 In order to be considered a newsflash, a piece of news must generally be deemed important enough to be of interest to most people.
 On a regular broadcast station, for example, news about a sporting event would not be considered a newsflash, but the assassination of a major political figure would be.
 News flashes may also cover things like natural disasters, catastrophic accidents, or critical political news such as breakdowns in peace talks.
 Most stations will also interrupt their broadcasts to provide safety information in the event of an emergency such as a rapidly spreading fire or disease outbreak, although this may not be termed a news flash.

 In the case of broadcast media, the reporter will usually interrupt the broadcast to inform viewers or listeners that a piece of breaking news is on the way, and then he or she will read the news flash.
 Since people usually want more information about the news, the rest of the broadcast may be dedicated to providing additional information, and the news flash will usually be repeated periodically so that viewers and listeners just tuning in can catch up on the news.
-Despite the desire for more information about a news flash, broadcast media organizations sometimes have trouble gathering additional facts in the immediate wake of a major event, because the situation may be chaotic, so news flash broadcasts tend to become extremely repetitive.
+Despite the desire for more information, broadcast media organizations sometimes have trouble gathering additional facts in the immediate wake of a major event, because the situation may be chaotic, so news flash broadcasts tend to become extremely repetitive.

 Extras are rarely issued in the modern print media, partially because many newspapers maintain websites, so breaking news can simply be pushed to the top of the page.
 Historically, however, newspapers would issue extras for important breaking news, and news staff would flood the streets with the extra edition, shouting “read all about it.”
 Extras were typically very thin editions of the paper, thanks to the scant information available, but in the era before widespread mass communications, extras could be of critical importance in getting the news out.